schretzilla/Android-Save-To-USB/README.md

 # Saving to USB on Rooted Android Devices

 This is a code snippet that should hopefully help someone save to USB on a rooted android device.
+Here I save the files somewhere locally then I copy them over to USB as I needed them in two spots for my application.

 There are 2 tricks to point out: